drjohnrussell/drjohnrussell.github.io/_posts/2022-02-17-Enrollment-1.md

 - A graph of teachers where every edge represents courses that they took together
 - A graph of courses where every edge represents teachers that were co-enrolled in these courses

-For this particular, let's look at the graph of courses.
+For this particular post, let's look at the graph of courses.

 #### Graph, and Observations